 Each option for lessons and tutorials will have their own preferred software.
 But making sure that they are downloaded and set up ahead of time saves a lot of time and energy down the road.

 More likely than not, it’s a good idea to have Minecraft installed onto your computer!
 You will need to go through the instructions laid out on the launcher to set up an account.
 Another commonly used tool is Minecraft Education Edition.
 This version of Minecraft has free educational content with demos and an Hour of Code activity to try out.

 Minecraft coding lessons can come in many different forms!
 For those that are looking for something a little more self-guided, there are some great YouTube channels that can walk students through the basics of coding, of Minecraft, and of coding with Minecraft!
 Embassy Education has some great playlists for Minecraft modding and a bunch of other coding options as well.

 If you’re looking for more of a group setting, live classes online or in-person are another great way to get introduced to these topics!
 Learning with others and having a teacher there to guide your student through the lessons is both effective in ingraining these complex topics and in having fun.

 3. Match your kid's age to available options

 Make sure whatever tool you pick makes sense for your child’s age and experience!
 You don’t want the child to start with a lesson or activity that is too complex or challenging, but you also don’t want it to be too easy or unstimulating.

-For example, our live online Minecraft courses led by an expert, have suggested grades to give an idea of how hard the content is and how quickly we’ll move through the material (see Minecraft Modding Quest - Grades 2-5, Minecraft Redstone - Grades 2-5, and Minecraft Code to Mod - Grades 5-9).
+For example, our live online Minecraft courses led by an expert, have suggested grades to give an idea of how hard the content is and how quickly we’ll move through the material (see Minecraft Redstone - Grades 2-5, Minecraft Modding Quest - Grades 2-5, and Minecraft Code to Mod - Grades 5-9).
 Most other tools will give an idea about appropriate age-range.
 But you can decide what’s best for them.